 While air fryers and sous vide ovens are gaining more popularity, many people still stick to the pots and pans to get their cooking done.
-This could include using gas, wood, coal, charcoal, dung, or any other kind of waste.
-Even if you do use electric methods of cooking, the temperature in your building would rise as a result of this activity.
-If not properly handled, the heat could lead to an increase in air pollutants, toxins, and several other kinds of house pollution.
+This could include using gas, wood, coal, charcoal, dung, or other waste.

 Concentration of Pollutants

-The presence of asbestos can lead to lung and several other kinds of cancer, asbestosis, and mesothelioma.
-These diseases could be life-threatening, so make sure to take the relevant steps if you discover asbestos in your home.
+Asbestos can lead to lung and several other kinds of cancer, asbestosis, and mesothelioma.
+These diseases could be life-threatening, so take the appropriate steps if you discover asbestos in your home.

-This is another major cause that needs to be controlled as soon as possible.
+Formaldehyde is another major cause that must be controlled as soon as possible.
 It may have been officially banned in the US since 1970 but may still turn up in wooden flooring, paints, and sealants.

 Contaminants from Damp Environments

-There are several types of contaminants like mildew, mold, and fungus that grow outside in a damp environment.
+Like mildew, mold, and fungus, several types of contaminants grow outside in a damp environment.
 If you are not careful, their spores could come floating inside and make a home within your home.
 These could also include animal dander, dust mites, and bacteria.

 All of these combined would raise the risk of allergies, even if you don’t go outside.
 These usually include irritation in the throat, influenza, and several kinds of infections.

 Lead is a poisonous substance but, unfortunately, one that’s commonly used in old houses.
-There may even be lead paint in the house, which could lead to lead poisoning if consumed by children.
-Even if no one actually ingests the substance, they could get seriously sick by just inhaling its odor.
+There may even be lead paint in the house, leading to lead poisoning if consumed by children.
+Even if no one ingests the substance, they could get seriously sick by inhaling its odor.

 If lead poisoning takes place, the results could be highly severe.
-These would include anemia, problems in the cardiovascular system, kidney failure, nerve damage, and even brain damage.
+These include anemia, cardiovascular system problems, kidney failure, nerve damage, and brain damage.

 Many homeowners use varnishes, cleaning products, and paints that emit smells and chemicals into the air.
-If the area being treated by such chemical is not properly ventilated, the indoor air pollution would be sure to reach new heights.
+If the area treated with such chemicals is not adequately ventilated, the indoor air pollution will reach new heights.